svenstaro/bvh/README.md

 This crate provides BVH updating, which is also called optimization.
 With BVH optimization you can mutate the shapes on which the BVH is built and update the tree accordingly without rebuilding it completely.
-This method is very useful, when there are only very few changes to a huge scene.
-When the major part of the scene is static, then it is faster to update the tree, instead of rebuilding it from scratch.
+This method is very useful when there are only very few changes to a huge scene.
+When the major part of the scene is static, it is faster to update the tree, instead of rebuilding it from scratch.

 ### Drawbacks

-First of all, optimizing is not helpful, when more than half of the scene is not static.
+First of all, optimizing is not helpful if more than half of the scene is not static.
 This is due to how optimizing takes place:
 Given a set of indices of all shapes which have changed, the optimize procedure tries to rotate fixed constellations in search for a better surface area heuristic (SAH) value.
 This is done recursively from bottom to top while fixing the AABBs in the inner nodes of the BVH.
 Which is why it is inefficient to update the BVH in comparison to rebuilding, when a lot